I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 What do you think of the Bells of Steel

-Are you a fan of the removable handles, rotating sleeves, and overall look of the bar?
+Are you a fan of the different handles, rotating sleeves, and overall look of the bar?

 Let me know in the comment section below right now!